HOW TO TALK TO YOUR VETERINARIAN ABOUT CANNABIS

 Do your best to share your thoughts with your veterinarian.

-If you feel that cannabis may be a treatment that can help your pet, but your veterinarian can’t help you, the CAVCM may be able to help you find a veterinarian who has more education in this area of medicine.
+If you feel that cannabis may be a treatment that can help your pet, but your veterinarian can’t help you, the CAVCM may be able to help you find a veterinarian who has more education and experience in this area of medicine.